 The University of Kansas Medical Center may employ and appoint personnel with primarily clinical responsibilities to part-time or full-time non-tenure track positions as determined to be in the best interest of the Medical Center by the Chancellor.
 A component of the clinical appointment may include teaching.
 Initial contracts for appointments on this track shall range from one to three year three-year terms and shall be renewable.
 This Clinical Track includes four ranks: Clinical Instructor, Clinical Assistant Professor, Clinical Associate Professor and Clinical Professor.
 Criteria for promotion in this track are specific to the applicable school within the Medical Center.
 The University may terminate a contract by giving notice, prior to June 30th of any year that the contract will terminate at the end of the current contract term.
 Salary shall be determined each year by the availability of funds and by merit, which includes, but is not limited to, productivity.
+Contracts may be terminated by mutual agreement of the faculty member and the University.
 Prior to the expiration of the appointment, the University may only terminate the contracts for cause, including loss of clinical privileges or loss of clinical employment with practice corporation or foundation, or financial exigency.